asdaa0/HWIDGEN-SRC/README.md

 * All contributors for this project which helped to reveal the source code or to provide some useful background information, pull requests.
 * The people (including me) which originally worked on the first 'KMS solution'.
 KMS Pico was not the original project, but got very popular because it got published on a bigger russian website.
 * avxgov which contributed (a lot) to the original HWIDGEN project.
-* Cynecx for the SECO Injector.
+* The community around hwidgen, which helped a lot to improve it (bug reports, feedback - you name it).

 ## License
 This project has no real license ([unlicensed](https://github.com/CHEF-KOCH/HWIDGEN-SRC/blob/master/LICENSE)) since I'm not the original developer of "HWIDGEN".

-HWIDGEN-SRC only provides the information and the files to show how the script works and how Microsoft license verification is been bypassed.
+The HWIDGEN-SRC project only provides the information and the files to show how the script actually works and how Microsoft license verification is been _bypassed_.

 ## Project Goal